 We found that when we had last minute nerves about leaving, it was the fact that we'd told everyone we were going to do it that pushed us to get on the plane.
 We didn't want to have to tell everyone that we'd been too scared, so we pushed ourselves to do it.

 You only need turn on the news in the United States to be hit by a tsunami of terrible things happening around the world.
 It's enough to make you never leave your house again.

 Don't do that.
 The world is an incredibly safe place, full of wonderful people who don't want to murder you.
 Rather than being afraid of travel, try it yourself to see how it is.
 Start off with a weekend trip in your state, then try visiting a new state entirely.
 Next up, maybe visit a Caribbean island or a beach in Mexico.
 From there, you can work up to visit Europe or Southeast Asia.

-After five years of travel, I can tell you I feel far safer when I'm traveling than I do when I'm at home.
+After five years of travel, we can tell you we feel far safer when we're traveling than we do when we're at home.

 Stop Wondering What Could Be

 The one thing that pushed us to travel more than anything else?
 The fear that we'd end up living my life full of regrets, always wondering what might have been if we'd only decided to travel.
 Don't live your life like this.
 If you want to travel, go.
 If you don't like it, return home and know that it wasn't for you.
 It's better than always wondering.